 Who Gets to Criticize You, Anyway?

-As writers, especially authors (or anyone who’s work is available online), we are subject to criticism in the form of comments and reviews.
+Whether you’re a writer, author, entrepreneur, or traditional businessperson, you are subject to criticism in the form of comments and reviews.
 Recently, one of my friends who writes fun romance novels posted that she got her first 1-star review on Amazon.

 While it might seem easy for me to put a positive spin on it (and it usually is), I know how hard it is to turn off negative comments or criticism try as we might.